What is culture?

 By stripping down the design to its essentials and eliminating cultural and personal properties… The design will be so neutral that everyone can identify with it and won’t reject it, and designers can create products that please globally.
 This is why companies like Apple have become successful — their minimalist design appeals to a wide range of people around the world.

-Every expert and professional is aware of this; nevertheless, putting it into effect may be challenging because it requires a specific set of skills to communicate complex or big amounts of information in a way that anyone can understand.
+Every expert and professional is aware of this; nevertheless, putting it into effect may be challenging because it requires a specific set of skills to communicate complex or large amounts of information in a way that anyone can understand.

 Appearances have taken such a massive place in people’s perception of reality that even communication is used only to sell and impress, while the content is completely shallow and meaningless.
 The invisible part, which is the thinking process, has to change, simplifying the expression to give clear information and communication.
-The goal is to be able to see, and understand complex information, and represent it in a simple way and manner.
+The goal is to be able to see and understand complex information and represent it in a simple way and manner.

 As Albert Einstein said, “If you can’t explain it simply, you don’t understand it well enough”.